 Sen. Mark Kirk (R-IL) is a leading Senate hawk on the Middle East as well as one of the Republican Party's more moderate voices on social policies.
 He is a vocal advocate of stiffening sanctions on Iran, has made a number of controversial remarks about the Israeli-Palestinian conflict, and has expressed support for launching a U.S. strike on Syria.

 An officer in the U.S. Naval Reserves and a former five-term House member, Kirk is one of Congress' top recipients of donations from "pro-Israel" advocacy groups, leading one critic to call him "AIPAC's Million Dollar Baby."
 A writer for Salon has described Kirk as "about as neoconservative as they come."

 Kirk has been a leading proponent in the Senate of increasing pressure on Iran over its nuclear program, once arguing that "it's okay to take the food out of the mouths" of Iranian citizens because of their government's actions.

-In November 2013, Kirk led a bipartisan group U.S. senators in opposition to the Obama administration's efforts to cut a deal with Iran over its nuclear program.
-Shortly before Iran and the P5+1 negotiating powers reached an interim agreement that saw Iran cap its enrichment at low levels only allowing for the production of nuclear power and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
+In November 2013, shortly before Iran and the P5+1 negotiating powers reached an interim agreement that saw Iran cap its enrichment at low levels only allowing for the production of nuclear power and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
 Kirk also launched unusually personal attacks against the Obama administration diplomats charged with shepherding the deal, deriding them as political appointees who "desperately want[ed] a New York Times article saying how great they are."
 Comparing himself to the famous Copernican scientist who was persecuted by the medieval Catholic Church for his beliefs, Kirk concluded, "Now I know exactly what Galileo felt like when he was dragged before the papal court."